ibbles/LearningUnreal/Enhanced Input.md

 An Input Action is a type of [[Asset]].
 Create a new Input Action with [[Content Browser]] > right-click > Input > Input Action.
-Prefix the name with `IA_`.
+Input Actions typically have a `IA_` prefix.

 An Input Action is a type of [[Event]], meaning that [[Actor]]s and [[Component]]s can listen for and react to the Input Action being triggered.
 When triggered the Input Action provides a value corresponding to what the user did.
-A button event is either true of false depending on if the button was pressed ore released.
+A button event is either true of false depending on if the button was pressed or released.
 A gamepad stick or mouse movement can be either a 1D or 2D value representing the angle of the stick or the motion of the mouse.
 A VR motion controller would be a 3D value.
 In the Input Action this is called its Value Type and the options are: